brycewray/astro-site-legacy/src/pages/posts/2021/07/better-notifications-preside-email-app.md

 ```

 <IndentAfterLI>
-For a list of the available sounds you can use instead of that default one, see the [URL File Reference](https://github.com/richwaters/PresideNotify#url-reference).
-(I personally am partial to `GHSound_Piano1.mp3`, but to each his/her own.)
+For a list of the available sounds you can use instead of that default one, see the <a href="https://github.com/richwaters/PresideNotify#url-reference" target="_blank" rel="nofollow">URL File Reference</a>.
+(I personally am partial to <code>GHSound_Piano1.mp3</code>, but to each his/her own.)
 </IndentAfterLI>

 13. Go down to line 68, which currently is: